 The XBTUSD contract’s underlying price is the XBT/USD exchange rate as recorded in the .BXBT Index.
 Both the underlying and the swap contract are quoted in USD.
 Margin and PNL are denominated in Bitcoin.

 |USD Contract Value||1 USD|

 All margin is posted in Bitcoin, which means traders can go long or short this contract using only Bitcoin.
-The XBTUSD swap contract features a high leverage of up to 50x.
+The XBTUSD contract features a high leverage of up to 100x.

-Note also: since this product is a swap contract, funding occurs every 8 hours.
-Please see the Funding Section in the Swaps Guide for information, and for the current rates please see Funding Calculation in the XBTUSD Contract Specifications.
+Note also: since this product is a perpetual contract, funding occurs every 8 hours.
+Please see the Funding Section in the Perpetual Contracts Guide for information, and for the current rates please see Funding Calculation in the XBTUSD Contract Specifications.